 Relax at home

 Who’s up for two stress-free, relaxing days, spent at an easily accessible venue with comfortable and familiar surroundings?
-And guess what?
-Accommodations are for free (well, technically, it’s not, because you do pay rent or mortgage, but you know what I mean)!
-The ultimate staycation is spent at home, sleeping in late, cooking and having meals together with your family, exchanging stories and catching up on each other’s lives.
+Plus, accommodations are free (well, technically, it’s not, because you do pay rent or mortgage, but you know what I mean)!
+The ultimate staycation is spent at home, sleeping in late, cooking and having meals together with your family, exchanging stories and catching up with each other.
 You can also play board games, jigsaw puzzles, or even come up with a quiz on Canadian culture to make learning fun.
 Just make sure everyone (even the little ones) can join in and participate in all the activities.
 Enjoy your weekend!

 We'd love to hear from you!